+It was a big upset for Australia in their second Super 8s clash against Afghanistan.
 It's the first time they've ever beaten the Aussie team claiming a 21-run win that sent shockwaves through the crowd and apparently Trinidad as well, because it synced up with a nearby earthquake.